 - When pedestrians are in or about to enter the crosswalk

-Per Ohio Revised Code Section 4511.48, pedestrians are required to yield the right-of-way to vehicles when:
+Per Ohio Revised Code Section 4511.48, pedestrians are required to yield the right-of-way to vehicles when they wish to cross a road anywhere except at an intersection or when a pedestrian tunnel or crossing is available.

 Pedestrians must also yield the right-of-way to ambulances, police vehicles, fire trucks, and other emergency vehicles that approach them with their lights flashing and/or their sirens on.